 When stressed, our body produces cortisol, which helps regulate blood pressure and blood sugar while reducing inflammation.
 However, if too much cortisol is produced, it can increase inflammation in the body and weaken your immune system.
 So, take the time to rest your mind and body and bring everything to a calm and relaxed state.
 This will help to bring balance back to your immune system as well as your overall health.

 The National Institute on Aging states that older adults need 7-9 hours of sleep daily.
 Getting enough sleep not only helps us recharge, but it is also when our body gets to work on some self-maintenance.
 For example, while at rest, our body repairs tissue and fights off germs and infections.
 Without it, your immune system weakens and becomes susceptible to sickness and disease.

 A Plan to Manage Your Aging Immune System

 Maintaining and improving your health is too important not to have a plan of action in place.
-For example, residents of Plattduetsche Home Society have dedicated and knowledgeable staff to provide you with the level of personal care assistance you need.
+For example, Plattduetsche Home Society has a dedicated and knowledgeable staff to provide you with the level of personal care assistance you need.

 If you or a loved one is interested in learning more about the benefits of assisted living and what Plattduetsche Home Society has to offer, contact us today!